6 Model Merging

 6.1 Pipeline Overview

-The merge pipeline processes each of the 9,819 valid species through the following steps:
+The merge pipeline processes each valid species through the following steps:

 6.1.1 Step 1: Gather Source Models